 For an additional premium, you can add optional Reduced Window Glass Excess to your Budget Direct Comprehensive Car Insurance policy.

-You can do this when you get a quote and buy a policy.
-(During the quote process you’ll be presented with an initial price before being asked to ‘refine your cover’: This is your opportunity to add optional benefits, including the Reduced Window Glass Excess.)
+During the quote process you’ll be presented with an initial price before being asked to ‘refine your cover’: This is your opportunity to add optional benefits, including the Reduced Window Glass Excess.

 If you’ve already bought a policy, you can add Reduced Window Glass Excess by calling us on 1300 306 560 or logging into your online account and editing your policy at renewal time.

 If you don’t add Reduced Window Glass Excess to your comprehensive policy, you can still make a claim for window-glass damage, but the standard excess will apply.